ONE MILLION BRITS QUIT SMOKING DURING THE PANDEMIC

 Despite much of the mis-information about e-cigarettes published by some of the sensationalist media outlets looking to cash in on the shock value of unsubstantiated headlines, the UK Government continues to be pro e-cigarettes and vaping, especially during the global pandemic.

 WILL AN E-CIGARETTE HELP ME STOP SMOKING DURING COVID19?

 There is growing evidence that show that you can stop smoking with e-cigarettes and vaping has been successfully used by over 3m smokers in the UK already.

 As well as stopping the urge to smoke, using an e-cigarette can also help you to manage your nicotine cravings.
-But to be able to get the best effectiveness from your e-cigarette, it is important to make sure you are using it as much as you need to and with the right strength of nicotine in your e liquid.
+But to be able to get the most from your e-cigarette it is important to make sure you are using it as much as you need to, and with the right strength of nicotine in your e liquid.